Complex Socio-Technical Systems

 • See everything as a system, and use systems thinking.

-• Take small and simple steps towards sustainable solutions.
-Specifically, use muddling through or incrementalism:
+• Take small and simple steps towards sustainable design solutions.
+Specifically, incremental modular design or incrementalism.

 • Big problems demand big solutions, but big solutions are too expensive, disruptive and prone to failure.
 Be pragmatic and “go small."